FAQ - Photos Takeout for Mac

 Many possibilities:

-• Photos in iCloud: In Mojave and older, you must download photos from iCloud before exporting.
-This isn't necessary for Catalina and newer libraries – Photos Takeout does it for you.
+• Photos in iCloud: In Mojave and older, photos must be downloaded from iCloud before exporting.
+For newer libraries, Photos Takeout does it for you.

-• Wrong library: If using Catalina or later, and all the missed items are iCloud-based or edited photos, it’s because the library you selected as Source isn’t your current Photos system library.
-Correct this, then retry.
+• Non-System library: In Catalina or later, if the missed items are all iCloud-based or edited photos, the Source library wasn’t your System Library.
+Fix this, then retry.

 • Inability to access files: e.g. missing referenced files, hidden photos and other odd cases.
 A text file of items not exported is saved, so that you can investigate.